opendocsg/slw-judgments-backfill/2018_SGHC_72/report.md

 74     For C1, which involved the Accused outraging the Victim’s modesty, for reasons similar to C and for the additional offence-specific aggravating factor of high degree of sexual exploitation

-(placing the Victim’s “hands onto [the Accused’s] bare, exposed penis”), [note: 165] this would also fall within Band 2, leading to a starting point of five to 15 months’ imprisonment ( _Kunasekaran s/o Kalimuthu Somasundara v Public Prosecutor_ [2018] SGHC 09 at [49]).
+(placing the Victim’s “hands onto [the Accused’s] bare, exposed penis”), [note: 165] this would also fall within Band 2, leading to a starting point of five to 15 months’ imprisonment ( _Kunasekaran s/o Kalimuthu Somasundara v Public Prosecutor_ <span class="citation">[2018] SGHC 09</span> at [49]).
 In my judgment, taking into account both the offence-specific and offender-specific factors, a sentence between the mid-point and the high end of the Band, of one year’s imprisonment for C1 was justified.
 Whilst the Prosecution

 additionally submitted for one stroke of the cane for C1, [note: 166] I did not impose any caning in view of my decision on sentence for C2 and C3.